Kipng3n0/Kipng3n0/README.md

 - **Communication:** Excellent teamwork and collaboration skills

 ## 💼 Work Philosophy
--** Adaptability:** I embrace flexibility in my work, choosing projects that align with my passions and push my boundaries.
+-**Adaptability:** I embrace flexibility in my work, choosing projects that align with my passions and push my boundaries.
 - **Diversity of Experience:** I believe tackling varied technical challenges fosters growth and innovation, allowing me to learn from every project.
--** Empowerment:** I take ownership of my career, making strategic decisions that drive my professional development and contribute to impactful outcomes.
+-   **Empowerment:** I take ownership of my career, making strategic decisions that drive my professional development and contribute to impactful outcomes.
 ## 🌱What I Aspire To
 - Innovative Projects: I'm eager to collaborate on cutting-edge web and mobile development initiatives that push the boundaries of technology.
 - Creative Collaboration: I thrive in dynamic teams that foster creativity and welcome diverse perspectives.